kisnak21/Kalkulator-Sederhana/README.md

 - HTML
 - CSS
 - JavaScript
-- Responsive layout with Flex
+- Responsive layout with Flex and float